-It assists the Parliament and the Government in the control of the execution of the laws of finance.
+They assist the Parliament and the Government in the control of the execution of the laws of finance.

-It proceeds to all studies of public finance and of accounting that are demanded of it by the Government or by the National Assembly.
+They proceeds to all studies of public finance and of accounting that are demanded of them by the Government, the National Assembly the Senate or the Economic and Social Council.

-The Court of Accounts establishes an annual report addressed to the Government and to the National Assembly and in which it determines [fait état], if there have arisen[,] infractions committed, and responsibilities incurred.
+The Court of Accounts establishes an annual report of its activities and of those of the Regional Courts, addressed to the President of the Republic, to the Government and to the National Assembly and in which it determines [fait état], if such have arisen, [the] infractions committed, [the] responsibilities incurred[,] and its recommendations.

-The Court of Accounts is composed of:
+The Court of Accounts is composed:

-- the First President
+- of the First President

-- the Presidents of [the] chamber
+- of the presidents of [the] chamber

-- the conseillers-maîtres [master-councilors]
+- of the conseillers-maîtres [master-councilors]

-- the conseillers référendaires [Referred Councilors]
+- of the conseillers référendaires [Referred Councilors]

 - and of auditors.

-The public ministry before the Court of Accounts is held by the procurator general [procureur général] and the general attorneys [avocats généraux].
+The public ministry[,] before the Court of Accounts[,] is held by the procurator general [procureur général] and the general attorneys [avocats généraux].